logto-io/logto/README.md

 - A ready-to-use management API can serve as your authentication provider, eliminating the need for extra implementation.
 - SDKs that can integrate your apps with Logto quickly, multi-platform and language compatible, tailored to your development environment.
-- Flexible connectors, scalable with community contributions, customizable with SMAL, OAuth, and OIDC protocols.
+- Flexible connectors, scalable with community contributions, customizable with SAML, OAuth, and OIDC protocols.

 💻 **Enterprise-ready solutions**